brianium/fancy-todos/README.md

 MongoDB was the db of choice, and the [Doctrine ODM Module](https://github.com/doctrine/DoctrineMongoODMModule) for ZF2 was used to do the talking.

+There is a single RESTful `TodosController` that highlights creating and listing resources.

 Running
 -------
 First install dependencies via composer (from the project root):